TL;DR

 The reasons for considering life insurance in your grandparent years are as unique as your family.
 It's a decision driven by love and a desire to provide security long after you're gone.
 Let's explore the primary motivations we see every day.

-- Leaving a Financial Gift: The most common goal is to leave a tax-free lump sum directly to your grandchildren.
+- Leaving a Financial Gift: The most common goal is to leave a potentially tax-efficient lump sum directly to your grandchildren.
 This gift can be transformative, helping them with major life expenses like a wedding, a down payment on their first home, or funding their education without the burden of student debt.

 - Mitigating Inheritance Tax (IHT): For those with larger estates, Inheritance Tax can significantly reduce the value of what you pass on.
 A specific type of life insurance can be used as a highly effective tool to pay the potential IHT bill, preserving the full value of your estate for your beneficiaries.